 Multiple-choice fields that allow the user to choose more than one option (captured with select_multiple fields) are exported as a space-separated list of selected option values (like "1 3" if only options with values 1 and 3 were selected).
 By default, a series of 1/0 columns for each possible answer value (i.e., a series of "dummy variables") will also be added; for example, a single field named crops that has choice values 1, 2, and 3 would be exported with extra crops_1, crops_2, and crops_3 columns, with submission values of 1 if selected or 0 if not selected.
 If you don't need the extra columns and want to speed up your exports, you can disable the Export select_multiple responses as a series of 1/0 columns setting in SurveyCTO Desktop.

 Fields inside repeat groups can have multiple values for a single submission, so they require the exported data to be structured a bit differently.
 Repeated data can be exported in either "long" or "wide" format:

-- Wide: in wide format, additional columns are simply added to the primary export file in order to accommodate repeated data.
+Wide: in wide format, additional columns are simply added to the primary export spreadsheet in order to accommodate repeated data.
 For example, if a household roster included a repeated field named age, then the exported data file would include columns age_1, age_2, and so on; if the maximum number of household members in the data was 21, then there would be 21 age columns and 21 columns for every other field in the roster's repeat group.
 The server console's Export tab defaults to exporting in this format, and there is an option in SurveyCTO Desktop to include wide-format exports as well.